khalilAmustafa/Vision-Career/README.md

 - **Phase 0** for intelligent entry
 - **Phase 1 + Phase 2** for structured academic progression
+- **AI Quiz System** for learning validation
+- **Integrity checks** for fair assessment
 - **Phase 3** for job readiness

-The project is designed to grow from a local-data MVP into a more complete AI-powered education and career platform over time. fileciteturn4file2L77-L91 fileciteturn4file0L1-L10
+The project is designed to grow from a local-data MVP into a more complete AI-powered education and career platform over time.

 ---